-Dr Kaitlyn Regehr is a scholar of digital and modern culture, whose research interests are centered around gender politics and relationship cultures in the age of Web 2.0.
-She is committed to making academic ideas accessible through broadcasting and interactive new technology and has created documentary content for the BBC - and has served as a topic specialist for the BBC3 and the Guardian.
-Her current projects include a commissioned documentary for BBC3 on online misogyny and “INCEL” (Involuntary Celibates); and a commission from the Mayor of London with Professor Jessica Ringrose (UCL), which used digital storytelling and a survey of 2000 Londoners to map women’s experiences of public advertising.
+Kaitlyn Regehr is a Senior Lecturer in media and digital culture at the University of Kent, whose research interests are centred around the cultural impacts of new technology and Web 2.0.
+She is committed to embedded, qualitative research methodologies, inclusive of video ethnography, and has created documentary content for the BBC and the Guardian.
+Her current projects include a commissioned documentary for BBC3 on online Alt-right and INCEL communities; and a commission from the Mayor of London with Professor Jessica Ringrose (UCL), which used digital storytelling and a survey of 2000 Londoners to map women’s experiences of public advertising.

 My research sits at a convergence of media, culture and gender studies.
 A key aspect of my recent work has been project was commissioned by the Mayor of London (MOL) alongside Professor Jessica Ringrose (UCL).
 Taking socially engaged research methodologies as our starting point, the research design involved collecting documentary-style interviews with diverse women as they traveled from different boroughs throughout London; focus groups in two London schools and further with craft back art project; and a quantitative survey of 2000 men and women across London.
 The report (Ringrose and Regehr, 2018) resulting from these research findings has influenced policy changes with respect to gender-based advertising in London's public spaces.
 Most significantly, it was used by the National Advertising Standards Authority in their December 2018 “Advertising Guidance” on depicting gender stereotypes.
 The winning campaigns were visible for 12 weeks in the TFL estate: the largest advertising estate in the world, used by the 5 million passengers every day.